Soul-Master/awesome-gpt-answer/README.md

 # Awesome GPT answers
-Collection of my questions and answer from GPT4
+My personal collection of my Q & A from Chat GPT4

 ## What's different between nerd and geek?